Connecting to Valkey¶

 Return a new pipeline object that can queue multiple commands for later execution.

-indicates whether all commands should be executed atomically.
-Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server.- Return type
+transactionindicates whether all commands should be executed atomically.
+Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server.- Return type:

 Pipeline